outreachy/website/README.md

 ### Initial applications open

-The Outreachy application period has two distinct periods: the initial application period and the contribution period.
+The Outreachy application period has two distinct periods: The initial application period and the contribution period.
 During the initial application period, applicants submit an eligibility form and essays (an initial application).
 All people who have an approved initial application will be notified by email.
 Then the contribution period will start.
 Approved applicants will contact mentors and work on project tasks (contributions).

 Let's assume you want an internship round where we're in the middle of the initial application period.
 We can set the initial applications deadline (`initial_applications_close`) to be one week (seven days) after today: